Gravitas

 Gravitas (/la-x-classic/) was one of the ancient Roman virtues that denoted seriousness.
-It is also translated variously as weight, dignity, and importance and connotes restraint and moral rigor.
+It is also translated variously as weight, dignity, or importance, and connotes self-discipline and moral rigor.
 It also conveys a sense of responsibility and commitment to the task.

 Along with pietas (regard for discipline and authority), severitas, gloria, simplicitas (lucidity), integritas, dignitas, and virtus, gravitas was particularly appreciated as an ideal characteristic in leaders.
 Gravitas and virtus are considered more canonical virtues than the others.

 Roman concept

 Aeneas, depicted here with Venus, was considered the embodiment of gravitas, pietas, dignitas, and virtus.

 Gravitas was one of the virtues that allowed citizens, particularly statesmen, to embody the concept of romanitas, which denotes what it meant to be Roman and how Romans regarded themselves, eventually evolving into a national character.
 Many Roman philosophers praised constantia (perseverance, endurance, and courage), dignitas, and gravitas as the most important virtues; this is because they made dignified men capable.
 They accompany Roman actions.
 The men of the ruling upper and upper-middle classes were educated in a public school system where Classical language and literature formed basic elements of the curriculum.

 Exuding gravitas or dignified and serious conduct allowed Romans to maintain a persistent element of conservatism and traditionalism.
 According to the Roman emperor and philosopher Marcus Aurelius, the cultivation of gravitas involves acting with sincerity and dignity, by being temperate in manner and speech as well as by carrying oneself with authority.

 Other sources associate gravitas with living an austere lifestyle.
 It was one of the moral bases of the sanctioned control exercised by the Roman censores (see Roman Censors).
 An account described how old statesmen who realized that they no longer meet the standards of romanitas for failing to perform their public function with dignity and gravitas committed suicide or simply refused taking food.
 This concerned how the Romans defined themselves and their honor.

 During Augustus' regime, gravitas was not included in the four cardinal virtues (virtus, clementia, justitia, and pietas) that were introduced to establish the myth of the Roman emperor and the model of a good ruler.